asadovka/cyb_web2/README.md

 You are invited to contribute new features, fixes, or updates, large or small; We are always thrilled to receive pull requests, and do our best to process them as fast as We can.
 You can find detailed information in our [contribution guide](./CONTRIBUTING.md).

 ## Roadmap & Changelog

 Stay tuned with our [Changelog](./CHANGELOG.md) and [Roadmap](./ROADMAP.md).

+## Join Us On Telegram

+If you're interested in using or developing Chaingear, come [join us on Telegram](https://t.me/fuckgoogle)